undel-gh/HA-Laundry-Monitor/docs/en/STATEMACHINE.md

 #### Meaning

-The Spin Detector has identified a vibration and activity pattern that probably represents the final spin stage.
+The Spin Detector has identified a vibration and activity pattern that probably represents the terminal spin sequence.
 Optional current evidence may strengthen this conclusion but cannot replace the required spin evidence defined by the active detector algorithm.

-This state expresses a probable cycle phase, not guaranteed cycle completion.
+The terminal spin sequence is not assumed to be one uninterrupted mechanical spin.
+Depending on program, load size, load distribution, and machine behavior, it may contain several spin stages separated by short pauses and may vary substantially in duration.

+The public state is therefore a terminal-phase marker.
+It does not assert that the drum is currently spinning and does not assert that the cycle has already finished.

 #### Entry actions